What Is The Percent Of 6/8

 Q: How do I convert an improper fraction to a percentage?

 A: To convert an improper fraction to a percentage, follow the same steps as with a proper fraction: multiply the fraction by 100.
-For example, to convert 5/4 to a percentage, multiply (5/4) × 100 = 500/4 = 125%.
+Take this: to convert 5/4 to a percentage, multiply (5/4) × 100 = 500/4 = 125%.
 The result will be a percentage greater than 100%.

 Q: Can a percentage be greater than 100%?

 A: Yes, a percentage can be greater than 100%.
-This typically occurs when dealing with increases or growth rates.
-For example, if a company's revenue increases by 150% from one year to the next, it means the revenue more than doubled.
+In practice, this typically occurs when dealing with increases or growth rates.
+As an example, if a company's revenue increases by 150% from one year to the next, it means the revenue more than doubled.

 Q: How do I convert a mixed number to a percentage?